arlyon/awesome-wow-rust/README.md

 # awesome-wow-rust

+> 🚨 We have a discord server!
+Please join if you'd like to get involved: https://discord.gg/RjSytaEuuX

 Excellent resources for world of warcraft private servers in rust.
 There is still a lot of room for experimentation with a few differing approaches.
 This resource will act like a hub to share ideas and experiment with alternatives.